 The most popular area in Boulder Creek is Pine Bench.
 This flat area overlooking Boulder Creek is home to a grove of old growth Ponderosa pines.

 Diverse ecosystems support a wide range of habitat for wildlife common to the area.
 From eagles and owls, to salamanders and salmon, these species, along with many others, depend on surrounding undeveloped wilderness, clean streams, and diverse forests to live.

-Visitors enjoy the North Cascades and Mt.
-Rainer National Parks, where interpretive programs and exhibits offer education about the diverse landscape and history of the area.
+Visitors also enjoy a trip to Crater Lake National Park, the only national park in Oregon.
+Interpretive programs and exhibits offer education about the natural and human history of the area.